phpearth/docs/articles/how-to-ask-smart-questions/index.md

 ## Be patient

 Wait for an answer, not all users in the group are checking all the time, but they will respond when they can.
-Saying "Thank you" when the question is solved can give much better image about you and warmer feeling for helpers.
+Saying "Thank you" when the question is solved can give a much better image about you and a warmer feeling for helpers.

 Keep learning, the expert at anything was once a beginner.